ELLIE GOULDING & FRIENDS IN AID OF STREETS OF LONDON, ROYAL ALBERT HALL, DEC 2017

-In December 2017, Ellie Goulding returned once again to headline a Streets of London fundraising show!
-In addition to performing a fantastic set at London's iconic Royal Albert Hall, she once again hosted some very special guests for the evening.
+In early December 2017, Ellie Goulding generously lent us her support once again by headlining a Streets of London fundraising show.
+In addition to performing a fantastic set at London's iconic Royal Albert Hall, she hosted some very special guests for the evening.

-Joining Ellie in support of Streets of London was an incredible line-up of very special guests including Bastille, Craig David, George Ezra, James Blunt, Jessie Ware, Ray BLK, Raye and Tom Odell.
+Joining Ellie in support of Streets of London was an incredible line-up that included Bastille, Craig David, George Ezra, James Blunt, Jessie Ware, Ray BLK, Raye and Tom Odell.

 Highlighting her work as ambassador for Streets of London, the charity’s director Ian Steuart Fothringham said: “We’re thrilled that Ellie Goulding has generously chosen to support the charity once again to help raise vital funding for the homeless sector.
 Her appearances in support of Streets of London to date have helped to raise more than £230,000 and we’re very grateful for her ongoing commitment to supporting Streets of London and the homelessness cause.”